mmanning95/Veteran_e-Post_Hub/Meeting Minutes/MoM5.md

 1.)
 Complete UI changes.

 2.)
 Move navigation buttons to the bottom of the page.

 3.)
 Background images for the homepage are desired, the client thinks it should be placed directly behind the event cards.

 KEY DISCUSSION POINTS:

 1.)
 Is the client happy with the current progress made to the website?

 2.)
 What improvements can be made to ensure a user-friendly and visually appealing experience?

+3.)
+Are there any last-minute changes that need to be made?

 DECISIONS MADE:

 1.)
 A Pre-existing website used by Whitman County may replace the external resources page.

 2.)
 Monthly newsletter is no longer desired by the client.
 The decision was made to send an email with a hyperlink directly to the website as needed or new events are added.

+3.)
+Client is happy with the website in it's current state and expressed excitement for being able to use it.

 PROJECT MILESTONES DISCUSSED:

 1.)
 The website will be ready for client testing by mid-March.

 2.)
 Automatic email will be set up using the client's gmail account for billing purposes.